ricksteruk/aya_devnet_guide/prometheus_guide.md

 Copy and Paste the following configuration into the editor and save with `CTRL + X`

-`NOTE: If your aya node is on a different server to prometheus replace localhost:9615 with <your-nodes-ipaddress>:9615`
+`NOTE: If your aya node is on a different server to prometheus replace localhost:9615 with <your-nodes-ipaddress>:9615` `You will also need to ensure that prometheus-external was added to your aya_node_startup.sh script`

 ```
 global: